 Sources of revenues.
-We derive revenues from sales of NexoBrid to burn centers and hospitals burn units in Europe and Israel as well as to local distributors in other countries in accordance with distribution agreements we have in place, which also include revenues from licenses.
+We derive revenues from sales of NexoBrid to burn centers and hospitals burn units in USA, Europe and Israel as well as to local distributors in other countries in accordance with distribution agreements we have in place, which also include revenues from licenses.
 We generate revenues from BARDA procurement of NexoBrid for emergency stockpile pursuant to BARDA contract.

-We generate revenues from development services provided to BARDA.
+We generate revenues from development services provided to BARDA, and to DOD/MTEC.